Motel-California-Dev/Kalooh/CONTRIBUTING.md

 ---
 ---
 ### Minimum System Requirements
-OS: Windows 10, macOS High Sierra, Modern Unix OS
+As per Docker's minimum requirements:
+- Linux kernel version 3.10 or higher/64-bit Windows 7+/macOS El Capitan 10.11 or Newer
+- 2 GB RAM
+- Static IP address
+- VirtualBox v4.3.31 and higher
+Minimum size requirements for the app are currently unknown.
 ### Dependencies
-You must have Git and Vagrant installed.
+You must have Git and Docker installed.

 For instructions on how to install Git, [click this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-To install Vagrant, [click this link](https://www.vagrantup.com/downloads.html) and download the appropriate installer for your operating system.
+For instructions on how to install Docker, [click this link](https://docs.docker.com/install/) and download the appropriate installer for your operating system.

+Make sure to install [Docker-CE (Community Edition)](https://docs.docker.com/install/), [Docker Compose](https://docs.docker.com/compose/install/), and [Docker Machine](https://docs.docker.com/machine/install-machine/).

 ### Installation
 Clone git repository using the following commands:
 ```